wghost/PatcherGUI/PatcherGUIReadme.txt

 ============
 PatcherGUI writes an install log for each of your game folders (you'll have separate install logs for EU and EW).
 You may access that log by pressing the "Show log" button.

-The log window contains info on the current install path and a list of all installed mods for that path (names of the corresponding mod files).
+The log window contains info on current install directories and a list of all installed mods for the current path (names of the corresponding mod files).
 For each of the listed mods you can load it's installer or uninstaller file into PatcherGUI by pressing the corresponding "Load Installer" or "Load Uninstaller" button.

 When you install a mod, it's automatically added to the install list.
 When you uninstall a mod, it's automatically removed from the list.